 For the record, I don’t have cancer – not this year, anyway.
 But when people find out that I’m on an antibiotic regime and not chemotherapy, they immediately express their relief and tell me that they’re glad it’s ‘nothing too serious’.
 I guess it’s not ‘too serious’ until the antibiotics stop working and I die.

 Right now, I’m on three antibiotics: Meropenem, Cephalothin and Tobramycin.
-Twice a week I have blood tests done to see if my Tobramycin level is too high, and for the last week, it has been.
+Twice a week I have blood tests done to see if my Tobramycin level is too high, and for the last week it’s been high.
 High Tobra levels can send me into kidney and liver failure and affect my hearing to the point of going permanently deaf.
 Before my transplant, my levels were so high, I was falling over from vertigo, headaches and tinnitus.
 That’s not before the nausea, diarrhoea and rashes.
 And that’s just one antibiotic.

 Tobrymycin has left me a shell of who I was seven days ago.
 I’m barely getting around my unit and the need to throw up is never far away.
-I can’t go shopping because this lethargy has me on such a short leash, and I’m afraid of shitting myself in public, so I had to have my groceries delivered last night.
-I was too tired to put them away.
+I can’t go shopping because this lethargy has me on such a short leash, and I’m afraid of shitting myself in public so I had to have my groceries delivered last night and even then I was too tired to put them away.
 Again – Tobra is just one antibiotic.
 Meropenem and Cephalothin can also send me into renal failure and I’ve had consistent nausea and diarrhoea.
-For the first four days of IV’s – and even now – I couldn’t do a solid shit, was dosed up on fentanyl for pleurisy and had violent sweats and the vomits.
+I need chemotherapeutic grade antiemetics, and the first four days of IV’s – and even now – I couldn’t do a solid shit, was dosed up on fentanyl for pleurisy and had violent sweats and the vomits.
 But hey … it’s not chemo, is it?

 We must always suspend our judgment of people.
 I may appear well with my face and body, but I’m not immune to pain, suffering or adversity.
 No one is.
 I’m blessed to have a great ‘shell’ (seriously, you should see my legs!), but many others have visible differences that are excruciating to live with, lest people literally picking them out of a crowd because they look different.
 If you knew what the inside of me looked like, or under my clothes with my patchwork of scars, I would stand out like a scarecrow in a poppy field.